-The Australian Bulldog is a newly developed breed hailing from Australia.
-The Australian Bulldog was initially created by two families that were interested in creating an improved version of the English Bulldog that was healthier and possessed increased working abilities.
-In order to achieve their goal, English Bulldogs were crossed with Boxers, Bullmastiffs, mixed-breed dogs, and American Bulldogs.
-The breed was greatly popularized by a television program in the late 1990’s called ABC’s Pet show, and as a result the breed attracted a large number of breeders and fanciers.
-Although the Australian Bulldog has not been formally recognized by any major canine organizations, breed organizations are working towards recognition with the Australian National Kennel Council (ANKC).
-The Australian Bulldog is also known as the Aussie Bulldog, Australian Bosdog, and Australasian Bosdog.
+The Australian Bulldog is a newly developed breed originating from Australia.
+It was initially created by two families who aimed to develop an improved version of the English Bulldog that was healthier and possessed increased working abilities.
+To achieve this, English Bulldogs were crossed with Boxers, Bullmastiffs, mixed-breed dogs, and American Bulldogs.
+The breed gained significant popularity in the late 1990s after being featured on ABC’s Pet Show, which led to an increase in breeders and enthusiasts.

 Country of Origin: Australia